dbcook/openrocket-database/README.md

 Paradoxically, we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
 Estes has shifted much manufacturing to China, and most individual parts such as nose cones are no longer available separately, since the kits are completely packaged offshore.
-A significant portion of kits have no PNs for the parts listed in the instructions.

 Although internal part numbers still exist (ref.
 John Boren, private conversation, 2017), part numbers are no longer usually visible to end users for items that are not sold at retail.
+Modern Estes kits have no PNs for the parts listed in the instructions.

 The subset of parts that are now sold are often packaged as assortments with a PN that applies to the assortment; the individual contents of those assortments are usually not identified by PN.